dredge: Automated model selection

 cluster

-if a valid "cluster" object is provided it is used for parallel execution of the fitting function.
-If NULL or omitted single threaded execution is performed.
+if a valid "cluster" object is given, it is used for parallel execution.
+If NULL or omitted, execution is single-threaded.

 With parallel calculation, an extra argument check is accepted.